coderefinery/workshop-intro/video.md

 - We stream (twitch.tv) and record the workshop.
 - Your video should never appear in either (but, **leave your video off** in the main room anyway)
-- Your voice in may room may be recorded and posted to YouTube
+- Your voice in the main room may be recorded and posted to YouTube
 - **Breakout rooms are completely private**
 - HackMD is posted on the course page, without names.
 - All outputs are CC-BY